Core View Components

 • Table columns: The columns in a table vary depending on the type of table:

-- Aggregate page (untabbed table): The columns include the Table Common Columns as well as additional columns providing relevant information, which vary depending on the page (Devices aggregate has different additional columns than Sites aggregate or Applications aggregate).
+- Aggregate page (untabbed table): The columns include the Common Table Columns as well as additional columns providing relevant information, which vary depending on the page (the Devices aggregate page has different additional columns than the Sites or Applications aggregate pages).

-Note: On Interfaces pages the Inbound/Outbound columns are replaced with Ingress/Egress.
+Note: On Interface details pages, the Inbound/Outbound columns are replaced with Ingress/Egress.

 • Show Top 50 Results: This link (bottom left of table) expands the table to show rows for the top 50 results (based on total volume of traffic).
 The link appears only when there are more than 50 results to display.